 To propose a special issue, please submit a short (one- to three-page) outline to one of the executive editors (see editorial board) including the following information:

 - title of the special issue;

-- suggestion of a topical editor or executive editor to accompany the special issue;
+- suggestion of an executive editor or topic editor to accompany the special issue;

 - a statement of the purpose of the special issue and whether it arises out of a conference;

 - at least 10 tentative or confirmed contributions, with title and authors.
 Please ensure submissions from different groups and ensure that a fair number of manuscripts are independent from the proposed editors;

 - any other useful information that will help to evaluate the proposal.

 The proposal will be reviewed by the executive editors, who will render a decision based on the expected contribution of the special issue and its appropriateness for SE.
 Accepted special issues will be assigned an executive editor or topic editor of SE as a corresponding editor.
 Special issues are in principle open for all submissions within their scope.